HKUST-KnowComp/CritiCal/readme.md

 # CritiCal: Can Critique Help LLM Uncertainty or Confidence Calibration?

-This repository is the official implementation of *CritiCal: Can Critique Help LLM Uncertainty or Confidence Calibration?*.
+This repository is the official implementation of *CritiCal: Can Critique Help LLM Uncertainty or Confidence Calibration?*

 ## Abstract